 Circa 1962, the Astronauts played rock and roll and R&B hits of the day around the University of Colorado campus.
 RCA Victor wanted a surf group of its own to compete with the Beach Boys.
 So even though the landlocked group had never played surf music, the classic Astronauts lineup—Rich Fifield, Dennis Lindsey and Bob Demmon on guitars, Jon Storm Patterson on bass and drummer Jim Gallagher—ended up with a long-term recording contract.

 The Astronauts were the first Boulder band to make the national charts.
-“Baja” became their signature song in late summer 1963, occupying #94 on the Billboard Hot 100 and beginning a string of hits on Denver’s KIMN radio.
-The single, a surf instrumental, was taken from Surfin’ with the Astronauts, their first of eight albums.
-The Astronauts returned to their frat rock roots for two live albums — one recorded at their own Club Baja in Denver and the other at Tulagi.
+“Baja” became the group’s signature song in late summer 1963, occupying No. 94 on the Billboard Hot 100 and beginning a string of hits on Denver’s KIMN radio.
+The single, a surf instrumental, was taken from Surfin’ With the Astronauts, the first of eight albums.
+The Astronauts returned to their frat-rock roots for two live albums — one recorded at their own Club Baja in Denver and the other at Tulagi in Boulder.